One Day in San Diego: The Best Ideas for Locals & Visitors - LaJolla.com

 Image courtesy of the award-winning brewery, @northparkbeerco

 If you’re still uncertain about what to see in San Diego in one day, we can assure you that visiting one of San Diego’s breweries will add a little bit of personality to your experience.
-While we might not get many rainy days out here, this is among our favorite things to do in San Diego when its raining.
+While we might not get many rainy days out here, this is among our favorite things to do in San Diego when it’s raining.
 San Diego is known for its award-winning beer, which is interesting to learn about via a private tour.
 Take the edge off, avoid responsibilities, ditch the car keys and join a private group beer tour.

 Hike at Torrey Pines State Reserve